jenna-studio/lecture-reaction/README.md

 against a live 30-student session, the standalone server binary serving with no Node in the environment, and the student app driven end to end on phone and desktop viewports (auto-join from a QR link, react, ask, upvote, see a question resolved, watch a surge fire on the overlay).
+Port resolution was verified against a real
+clash: with another project's vite on `[::1]:5174`, `pnpm desktop` stepped to 5175, the Tauri webview served Lecture React, and the other project was left untouched.

 Not verified anywhere: the overlay's **transparency, always-on-top and click-through behaviour over a real presentation**.
 The window runs, but whether it floats above a